thebeatmage/monthly-challenge-app/README.md

 ## Usage

-- Logged in as Superuser, add your friends' email address to the whitelist.
+- Log in as Superuser, add your friends' email address to the whitelist.
 - Signup, Login, and set and track your goals!
 - Use the calendar view to visualize your progress.

 ## Features to Come / To-Dos:

-- Leaderboards
 - Achievements
 - Group Goals and Challenges